Morrell Park is the only Savannah park that’s right on the river.

-### Crawled 2018-04-19

-Morrell Park is the only Savannah park that’s right on the river.
-Located on the East end of River Street next to the Olde Harbor Inn, it’s about 236 feet x 26 feet long and unofficially sports the softest grass in the city.
+Morrell Park is located on the east end of River Street next to the Olde Harbor Inn.
+It’s about 236 feet x 26 feet long, and unofficially boasts the softest grass in the city.

-The park is home to two monuments, the first Savannah’s famous Waving Girl statue honoring Florence Martus.
-It was said that Martus greeted every ship that came into the Savannah port between 1887 and 1931, waving them down with a white handkerchief or lantern.
-Martus was the daughter of an ordnance sergeant at Fort Pulaski, living on Elba Island with her brother and border collie.
-Though there are several speculations as to why she waved down every boat, one of them being that she was waiting for a sailor she fell in love with to return; the true reason is still a mystery.
+The first Savannah’s famous Waving Girl statue honoring Florence Martus.
+It was said that Martus greeted every ship that came into the Savannah port.
+Between 1887 and 1931, she would faithfully wave them in with a white handkerchief or lantern.
+Martus was the daughter of an ordnance sergeant at Fort Pulaski.
+She lived on Elba Island with her brother and border collie.
+There are several speculations as to why she waved down every boat.
+One theory is that she was waiting for a sailor she fell in love with to return.
+The true reason is still a mystery.